 Union Glacier Camp is only accessible by air and your journey begins with a 4 ¼ hour flight from Punta Arenas, Chile.
-A wheeled aircraft lands on a naturally-occurring ice runway on the Union Glacier, where you take your first steps in Antarctica.
+A Boeing 757-200 lands on a naturally-occurring ice runway on the Union Glacier, where you take your first steps in Antarctica.
 Climb aboard one of the specially adapted vans for the 5 mile (8km) ride to camp, where a warm welcome awaits you.

-Union Glacier is the only facility of its kind in Antarctica.
-The full-service camp operates during the Antarctic summer (November through January).
+Union Glacier Camp is a full-service camp that operates during the Antarctic summer (November through January).
 ALE also maintain and operate the ice runway, a separate skiway and an efficient logistics hub to provide support to private expeditions and National Antarctic Programs.